jluby/TaskTerminal/README.md

-# Task Tracking with Command Line Tools
+# Task Tracking and Management with Command Line Tools and Simple Automation

 ## Project Overview
 This project seeks to provide utilities for task tracking.
 Tasks are seperated by project.
 The core utilities of this project are: